2020 Election Dates

 After becoming a registered voter, you can request to vote by mail.
 You could receive your ballot in the mail, and vote at home at a time that’s convenient for you.
 Click here to request a Vote By Mail form.

 For elections in Orange County, polling places are open 7:00 AM to 8:00 PM.
 To find your polling place, click here or call the OC Registrar of Voters’ office at 714-567-7600.
 Your assigned polling location is also printed on the sample ballot you receive in the mail prior to election day.
 For more frequently asked questions about polling locations, visit the Registrar of Voters’ polling place FAQs.

 Have a question about voting, elections, or candidates?
 Click here for the OC Registrar of Voters’ most common questions.

 Where can I view election results?

-The Registrar of Voters does an excellent job of tracking and reporting election updates.
+The Registrar of Voters tracks and reports election updates.
 Bookmark this page to track results.

 How often are results updated?